gleicher/gleicher.github.io/content/pages/Advice/gradschoolfaq.md

 <div class="dimbox">

 (added summer, 2016):
 This document is getting really out of date, and deserves an overhaul.
 A lot of the main messages hold.
-However, as of right now (August 2016) I am very actively seeking new students to work with - especially in areas where we have ongoing projects (Robotics and Data Visualization).
+However, as of right now (August 2016) I am actively seeking new students to work with - especially in areas where we have ongoing projects (Robotics and Data Visualization).
 If you're a student here at Wisconsin, come talk to me.
 If you're not a student here, try to become one.
 </div>
 <div class="dimbox">

-(added November, 2013):
-I am on sabbatical for the 2013-2014 academic year.
-I am not on the admissions committee.
-If you are a prospective student, you need to apply through the normal process.

-If you are accepted to our department, then we can talk.
-I will be back in September 2014.

 </div>
 <div class="dimbox">